By Stephanie Younger •

 “In America, white women are often believed and protected at all costs, even at the expense of black lives.
 In 1955, it was a white woman who falsely accused 14-year-old Emmett Till of whistling at her in Mississippi, which led to him being brutally beaten and killed.
 Fast-forward to recent years and we still learn about black people being arrested or assaulted because a white woman called the police unnecessarily.”– Karen Attiah’s “The ‘Karen’ memes and jokes aren’t sexist or racist.
 Let a Karen explain,” for The Washington Post

 “Karen” memes are being smeared as offensive, by the same people who are complicit in “adultification” of Black children as a whole, and especially Black girls.
 According to a Georgetown Law study, adults believe Black girls (as young as age five) are in need of “less nurturing, protection, support and comfort,” are “more independent,” and “know more about adult topics” than white girls.
 To put this in perspective, adults often saw me as an “angry Black woman” at a very young age, and therefore believed that I was “less innocent and more adult-like.”
-The fact that the adults, in school life earlier in my childhood, believed that I didn’t need as much nurturing or comfort as my white counterparts manifested itself, when my kindergarten teacher brought me to the principal’s office for having a panic attack during a storm at school.
+The fact that the adults, in my school life earlier in my childhood, believed that I didn’t need as much nurturing or comfort as my white counterparts manifested itself, when my kindergarten teacher brought me to the principal’s office for having a panic attack during a storm at school.
 Throughout elementary school, many of the those I once looked up to as mentors, believed that I didn’t fit the standard of a child who needed adequate protection and support, but someone who was “more independent.”
 In elementary school, I frequently confided in my teacher when I was being mistreated by other students.
 In a previous article that was published on The Melanin Diary about the criminalization of Black girls, I wrote, “She would tell me, ‘They treat you that way because they like you.'”
 Many adults additionally expected me to “know more about adult topics,” as shown by that same teacher, who accused me of threatening to kill a white girl I didn’t get along with.
 I shared this occurrence in another previous essay where I wrote,

 “In the fourth grade, two teachers went behind my back and lied to my homeroom teacher, by saying that I told a white girl, “You are so dead.”…Even though 9-year-olds don’t typically know about death threats, the teachers still expected me to be engaged in something so violent and unlawful, all because I was a Black girl.”Analysis: The Ways we Talk About Gender Stereotypes Do not Represent the Struggles we All Go Through

-I never spoke of what happened in the fourth grade, until I was fifteen.
-I never thought much of what happened when I was five, until recently.
+I never spoke of what happened in the fourth grade until I was fifteen.
+I never thought much of what happened when I was five until recently.
 However, I began to realize that adults saw me as “less innocent and more adult-like,” after I turned twelve, when they openly assumed that I was older than I was on a regular basis.
 For example, when I was rushed to urgent care to treat tonsillitis, the doctor’s first instinct was that I had mono.
 I turned around and asked my mom what mono was, and my inconsolable fears of ending up in surgery instantly turned into infuriation and confusion.
 In hindsight, these comments made me very insecure, but I couldn’t identify why adults saw me that way.
-At the time, I stood at roughly five feet tall, and I was a very late bloomer.
+At the time, I stood at roughly five feet tall, and I am a very late bloomer.

-Being the soft-spoken and dubbed, “socially-awkward” person I am stems from the fears that I internalized much earlier in my childhood, of being seen as “loud,” or “angry.”
+Being the soft-spoken person I am stems from the fears that I internalized much earlier in my childhood, of being seen as “loud,” or “angry.”
 The fact that I live in a world where I am seen as such never fully registered with me, until I joined a robotics team when I was fourteen.
-A white woman alleged that I “jerked a computer out of a [white girl’s] hands” and “acted out,” when, in actuality, I asked why they were refusing to teach me how to code, and why the white girl I was working with was receiving full credit for our shared work.
+A white woman alleged that I “jerked a computer out of a [white girl’s] hands” and “acted out,” when, in actuality, I asked why they were refusing to let me code, and why the white girl I was working with was receiving full credit for our shared work.
 These disparities are only the beginning of what costs Black girls of leadership and job opportunities, and are some of the root causes of arrests and incarceration.